- 1 Beauty Isn’t Everything, But it Should Count for Something

 Highly Honed Communication Skills are Vital

 A gift for verbal communication is important in any area of medicine, but particularly so in orthodontia.
-This is important, because the doctor needs to be able to explain the patient’s condition in an understandable way and also needs to be able to describe the process for treating that condition.
-Patients are expected to make informed decisions, but that’s something they may not be able to do, when the specialist inadequately describes the situation.
+This is important because the doctor needs to be able to explain the patient’s condition understandably and also needs to be able to describe the process for treating that condition.
+Patients are expected to make informed decisions, but that’s something they may not be able to do when the specialist inadequately describes the situation.